RATA data analysis

 This method allows:

-• To study the agreements between the assessors.
+• Study the agreements between the assessors.

 WHAT IS RATA DATA ANALYSIS?